All Episodes

 Thank you.

-I was just calling on about um the state of Maryland, of course, is a blue state, blue, blue, blue, and we have two competitive statewide Republicans um running, one for governor.
+I was just calling about the state of Maryland, of course, is a blue state, blue, blue, blue.

 It's a toss-up.

-I just do not see what the polls keep talking about on the national level, because here in my true blue state of Maryland, I have two potential Republicans in Michael Steele and Bob Ehrlich that are statewide races.
+I just do not see what the polls keep talking about on the national level because here in my true blue state of Maryland, I have two potential Republicans in Michael Steele and Bob Ehrlich that are statewide races.

 It is just unreal what's happening here in the state of Maryland, and this is a blue state.